wvuweb/hammer/README.md

   id: 26                                        # id <r:site:id />            -- accepts an integer
   name: String                                  # name <r:site:name />        -- accepts a string
   domain: example.wvu.edu                       # domain <r:site:domain />    -- accepts a string
+  data:                                         # data is defined by any custom data your page would hold in CleanSlate
+    data_key: data_value                        # <r:site:data name="data_key" />
+    data_key_2: data_value_2                    # data_key is the name of the custom data in page properties which is defined
+                                                # in your templates front matter configuration
+                                                # data_value is any value you wish to expose
 root: true                                      # root tag is used to set the context for loops
                                                 # <r:root />                  -- accepts true | false